 Recommended by: Mayor of New York City

-Mark Page is director of the Office of Management and Budget (OMB) of the City of New York, a position he has held since 2002.
-His responsibilities include developing and implementing the city’s budget, monitoring and forecasting the revenues and expenses of the city, analyzing the economy, evaluating agency management improvement initiatives, and issuing bonds in the public capital markets in conjunction with the New York City comptroller.
+Mark Page served as director of the Office of Management and Budget (OMB) of the City of New York, from 2002 to 2013.
+His responsibilities included developing and implementing the city’s budget, monitoring and forecasting the revenues and expenses of the city, analyzing the economy, evaluating agency management improvement initiatives, and issuing bonds in the public capital markets in conjunction with the New York City comptroller.

 Mr. Page joined the OMB in 1978 as deputy counsel.
 He was named general counsel in 1980 and deputy director and general counsel in 1982.